How Soon Should I Petition to Expunge or Set Aside?

 They say a bird in the hand is worth two in the bush, and this is never truer than when taking steps to have your rights restored.
-Pursuing a felony expungement should be undertaken as soon as possible because laws and circumstances can change without notice.
-Simply put, we should act quickly when working toward arrest or conviction expungement because none of us really know what may go wrong if we delay.
-Here are just a few of the more common reasons why people say they wish they had pursued expungement sooner.
+Pursuing a felony expungement should be undertaken as soon as possible because laws and circumstances can change.
+Simply put, we should act quickly when working toward expungement of an arrest or a conviction because none of us really know what may go wrong if we delay.

 One of the reasons for conviction expungement is to minimize the number of people who can access the information for purposes of employment.
-It is important to remember that a set aside does not rewrite history.
-A set aside does not rewrite history; it is not forgiveness for the perpetration of a crime.
-The information still exists on relevant computer databases, and if an employer should find out about a conviction, they can still use it against you, even after it has been set aside.
-Therefore, the sooner you can clear up your criminal record through legal expungement once eligible, the less likely that conviction will one day come up on an employer’s computer screen.
+It is important to remember that setting aside a conviction does not rewrite history.
+The information can still exist in some databases.
+Therefore, once eligible, the sooner you can clear up your criminal record through legal expungement, the less likely that the conviction will one day come up on an employer’s computer screen.

-If a conviction is eligible for an expungement or a set aside, the changing of certain laws or regulations can nullify that eligibility.
-There are numerous examples of people who would once have been qualified for rights restoration appeals, but found themselves unable to clean up criminal records to a changing of relevant laws.
+If a conviction is eligible for an expungement or a set aside, changes in certain laws or regulations can nullify that eligibility.
+There are numerous examples of people who would once have been qualified for rights restoration appeals, but found themselves unable to clean up criminal records due to a change in relevant laws.
 As recently as 2018, changes in a reduction statute rendered people who have actually been sent to prison ineligible for rights restoration in the state of Oregon.

 When laws change, it can affect rights restoration opportunities as well.
 Set aside laws can change to exclude people who once may have been eligible and the fact that the crime may have been eligible at the time of conviction is irrelevant.
 The criminal defense attorneys at Lohrke Law urge people to pursue conviction expungement or set aside as soon as they are eligible.
 If you have any questions, call Lohrke Law for a phone consultation with an expungement expert who will determine eligibility and pricing.

-The terms expungement and set aside in terms of Oregon rights restoration law can be confusing because they are often used interchangeably.
+The terms expungement and set aside in relation to Oregon rights restoration law can be confusing because they are often used interchangeably.
 Expungement, or expunction as it is sometimes referred to, is a commonly used term.
 However, in the state of Oregon, the process of removing an adult conviction from one’s permanent record is called “setting it aside.”